FaizSayyid/bayesian-mine-clearance-via-free-energy/README.md

 The robot balances:
 - **Epistemic gain**: information gain from probing new cells.
 - **Extrinsic risk**: risk of stepping on a mine.

+We consider two models:
+- **naieve_EFE_no_revisit.ipynb** — the robot samples each tile at most once.
+Revisits confer no additional information.
+- **EFE_revisit.ipynb** — the robot can re-probe tiles.
+Revisits confer additional information and yield a sharper posterior.

 Written in haste.